xxreflextheone/AI-Aimbot/README.md

 3. Run the start.bat file

+4. TIP: To make it more undetected, obfuscate the code.

 ## Usage
 If the console is closing immediately, you can run this command to see the errors:
 ```